remicmacs/rubiksawesome/MODEL.md

 # Model
-The data model implemented in the program makes the distinction between the color of the faces and the position of the cublets.
+The data model implemented in the program makes the distinction between the color of the faces and the position of the cublets in 3D space.

 ## cube.c
-The file `cube.c` implements a pattern mapping of the colors of the **54 faces**.
+The file `cube.c` implements a pattern mapping of the colors of the **54 faces** .
 The data structure is a list of the **six faces** each composed of **9 cublets faces**.
-This data model is inherently in 2 dimensions, just as an open die pattern
+This data model is inherently in 2 dimensions, just as an opened die pattern.

 ![Mapping](docs/cube.svg.png)